Thursday, June 2, 2016

 I’m sure, too, a parent talking about education was the last thing they wanted to hear.

 But I was disappointed in myself that I couldn’t muster the courage to ask them just how they did it.

 Not teaching, certainly.
 I’ve taught.
-I for four years taught graduate students creative non-fiction at Point Park University.
+I was for four years teaching graduate students creative non-fiction at Point Park University.
 And it was all going swell until the state decided -- experience be damned -- teachers should not be less credentialed than their students.

 Can you believe it?

 What I really wanted to know was how they stayed sober so long.